business-applications/sample-okta/Readme.md

 This is a demo business application built with https://start.jbpm.org and expanded to add SSO functionality to it using Okta (https://www.okta.com/).

-This demo is a minimal setup to get SSO running with Okta, for more details and information how to take things further take a look at: https://developer.okta.com/blog/2017/10/13/okta-groups-spring-security and https://github.com/oktadeveloper/okta-spring-security-roles-example
+It shows how easy it is to set up SSO with your jBPM Business applications.
+It also shows how to display pages based on authentication information.

+For further information on Okta based setups with Spring Boot you can look at https://developer.okta.com/blog/2017/10/13/okta-groups-spring-security and https://github.com/oktadeveloper/okta-spring-security-roles-example

 ## Getting Started
 1. Clone this repository locally: